 Guest Blog by Rachel Eagleton, Clinical Nutritionist.

-Collagen is the most abundant protein in the human body and is largely responsible for providing structure and strength to our connective tissues.
-Most people who are involved in sports will at some time experience injury to these tissues –their tendons, ligaments or even bones or cartilage.
-These tissues can be very slow to heal, causing much frustration and subsequent re-injury if you return to high training loads without adequate rehab or healing time.
+Collagen is the most abundant protein in the human body and is responsible for providing structure and strength to our connective tissues.
+Connective tissues include tendons, ligaments, bones and cartilage.
+Most sports people will at some point experience injury to these tissues.
+Connective tissues heal very slowly in comparison to other tissues.
+This can cause frustration and subsequent re-injury if you return to high training loads without adequate rehab or healing time.
 This blog will discuss the evidence for collagen supplementation for tendon repair.